google/play-unity-plugins/README.md

 ## Important Note on Github releases

 New versions of Play Unity plugins are not published on Github any more.
+Latest versions should be downloaded from the [[Google APIs for Unity]](https://developers.google.com/unity) page.

 You can still access old version from this project's [releases page](//github.com/google/play-unity-plugins/releases), but they will not work for apps with `targetSdkVersion` 34.

 ## Overview